 The Memory Port address range is the only cacheable region of memory.
 A cache line fill triggers a burst access starting with the first address of the cache line.
 On a cache hit, the access latency is two clock cycles for words and double-words, and three clock cycles for smaller quantities.
 Stores are pipelined and commit on cycles where the data memory system is otherwise idle.
-Pending stores are stored in a buffer, which drains whenever there is an idle cycle or another store.
 Loads to addresses currently in the store pipeline result in a five-cycle penalty.